Thank you for visiting the Montessori Nature Resource Library! I am thrilled you are here!

 Free downloads are for personal and one classroom use only.
 You may print as many copies as you would like to use in your home or classroom; you may post online about a printable (example: a photo of your child using it), giving proper credit to Montessori Nature.
 Please do not claim these files as your own, alter these files in any way, sell, print these files and then sell the printed copies to others, store or distribute these files on any other website or location ( Dropbox, Google Drive, Facebook groups, etc.); you may not email the files to anyone or transmit them in any other way.
 If you know someone who would enjoy this resource, feel free to invite them to join our community and sign up to become a subscriber.

-Hence I won’t be able to respond to emails asking me to send free printables.
+Hence I won’t be able to respond to emails in regards to downloading the freebies.
 But here is what you can do if for some reason you can’t get the freebie that you need:

 1. It’s best to use your personal email as opposed to emails that are provided by official organizations that end with .edu or .gov as those organizations could be using filters that stop our emails from reaching your inbox.